smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/README.md

 - App/HiDrive/Generated
 ```

-#### Optional: Call the SwiftLint script without using the setup script
+##### Optional: Call the SwiftLint script without using the setup script
 If you want to copy the SwiftLint configuration and lint the code without integrating the setup script you can call `Submodules/SMF-iOS-CommonProjectSetupFiles/SwiftLint/copy-and-run-swiftlint-config.sh` directly.

+### DrSwift

+[DrSwift](https://github.com/dduan/DrString) is integrated in SMF-iOS-CommonProjectSetupFiles itself.
+The current version is 0.4.2.

+#### Integrate it into the project

+DrString is configured to run when you execute `Submodules/SMF-iOS-CommonProjectSetupFiles/setup-common-project-files.sh` with [framework target configuration](#setup) parameters.

+**Make sure that `/.drstring.toml` is added to the gitignore file as the DrSwift configuration file be automatically copied from the repo into the projects base folder.**

 ### Xcode version check